rogermiranda1000/TwitchTTSBot/README.md

 - Create a Twitch account to be used as a bot
 - [Create a new app](https://dev.twitch.tv/console/apps/create).
 Set a name, `Loyalty Tool` as category, and (if you don't want to use it) `http://localhost` as OAuth redirect
-- In order to get the OAuth token have to enter the login link (while being logged in in the bot account), and allow it.
+- In order to get the OAuth token have to enter the login link **(while being logged in in the bot account)**, and allow it.
 To generate the login link download `https://github.com/sharkbound/PythonTwitchBotFramework/blob/master/util/token_utils.py` and run `print(generate_irc_oauth('<app id>', 'http://localhost'))`.
 Once you allow it you'll be redirected to `localhost`; you'll have to copy the `access_token` GET param in the URL (that's the OAuth token).

+Note: after some months the token will expire, and you'll have to re-run the last step and update the OAuth token.

 ##### Setting up the stream Twitch account